rackerlabs/docs-core-infra-user-guide/cloud-interfaces/cli/cloudblockstorage-cli.rst

 includes many examples of using cURL, especially at :rax-docs:`Using the API directly by using cURL <cbs/api/v1.0/cbs-getting-started/content/Using_the_API_directly_d1e060.html>`.

-If you have both the cinder client and cURL installed on your local machine, you can choose whether to issue commands through your local copy of the cinder client or, by using a general-purpose client such as cURL, by sending a request to the instance of python-cinderclient active at the API endpoint for Cloud Block Storage.
+If you have both the cinder client and a cURL client installed on your local computer, you can choose to issue commands either through your local copy of the cinder client or by using a general-purpose client such as cURL, by sending a request to the instance of the python-cinderclient that is active at the API endpoint for Cloud Block Storage.
 You can see both methods demonstrated in the Cloud Block Storage API documentation, under